kavyaasruujjan/CppND-Route-Planning-Project/README.md

 # Route Planning Project

-In this project shortest path between two locations is calculated through A*search in OpenStreetMap.
+In this project shortest path between two locations is calculated through A*search in OpenStreetMap similar to google maps.

 <img src="map.png" width="600" height="450" />